-Table A8 in the Annex compares the Gini coefficient calculated from the MicroZAMOD-simulated output for 2015 with the relevant Gini coefficient presented in CSO's report on the LCMS 2015 data (CSO 2016).
+Table A8 in the Annex compares the Gini coefficient calculated from the MicroZAMOD-simulated output for 2015, with the relevant Gini coefficient presented in CSO's report on the 2015 LCMS data (CSO 2016).
 Both Gini coefficients are based on per-capita consumption expenditure.
-It is evident from Table A8 that the Gini coefficient calculated from MicroZAMOD (Gini = 0.56) is almost exactly the same as the Gini coefficient presented in the CSO (2017) report (Gini = 0.57).
-No external statistics are currently available which with to validate the simulated Gini coefficients for 2016 or 2017.
+It is evident from Table A8 that the Gini coefficient calculated from MicroZAMOD for the year 2015 (Gini = 0.57) is exactly the same as the Gini coefficient presented in the CSO (2017) report for the year 2015.
+No external statistics are currently available with which to validate the simulated Gini coefficients for 2016-19.